ethereum/ethereum-org-website/src/content/security/index.md

 <InfoBanner emoji=":bulb:">
   <div>
     Using a password manager takes care of creating strong, unique passwords and remembering them!
-We <strong>strongly</strong> recommend using one.
+We <strong>strongly</strong> recommend using one, and most of them are free!
   </div>
 </InfoBanner>